VishnuSwaroop-PS/Todo-App/README.md

 ## Features

-- *Create Tasks*: Add new tasks with a description and categorize them as either 'business' or 'personal'.
+- *Create Tasks*: Users can easily create a new todo by entering the task content.
+- *Category Selection*: Each todo can be categorized as either business or personal, providing organization and clarity to the user's tasks.
 - *Edit Tasks*: Modify the content of your tasks.
 - *Mark as Done*: Mark tasks as completed, which will move them to the bottom of the list.
 - *Delete Tasks*: Remove tasks from the list.